TAUOLA update for decay channels with $e^+e^-$ pairs in the final state: Phase space generator structure

 Let us call Eq.~\eqref{flatps} a flat type coordinate presampler.
 If the matrix element contains a resonance in the variable $s$, we introduce a change of variable:

 where $M_R$ and $\Gamma_R$ are parameters describing the resonance present in the matrix element.
-Let us call Eq.~\eqref{resps} a resonant type phase space presampler\footnote{ We have checked that it is also convenient to compensate for matrix element peak of e.g. $\gamma^* \to e^+e^-$ propagator, then $M_R=2m_e$ and $\Gamma_R=2m_e$ is used.}.
-If the resonance of the matrix element contributes with probability $P$ to the total decay rate, then a numerically similar $P$ can be used to mix phase space parameterizations as explained in Ref~\cite{Jadach:1993hs}.
+Let us call Eq.~\eqref{resps} a resonant type phase space presampler\footnote{ We have checked that it is also convenient to compensate for matrix element peak of e.g. $\gamma^* \to e^+e^-$ propagator, then $M_R=2m_e$ and $\Gamma_R=2m_e$ is used.

+Change of variables, in principle, does not affect simulation results.
+It affects rejection efficiency though.
+If the choice is very inappropriate, the execution time of the algorithm may increase by unacceptable orders of magnitude. }.
+If the resonance of the matrix element contributes with probability $P$ to the total decay rate, then a numerically similar $P$ can be used to mix phase space parameterizations as explained in Ref.~\cite{Jadach:1993hs}.
 At the same time, values for $M_R$ and $\Gamma_R$ should be similar to mass and width of the resonance in matrix element.
 Therefore, phase space generation has parallel channels that correspond to the features of matrix element but use of their properties of should\footnote{ Use of resonant type phase space presampler compensates for peaks in matrix element.} not affect resulting distributions.
 Monte Carlo calculated partial width and its uncertainty are accurately calculated as long as significant amount of over-weighted events are not generated.
 If the correspondence is poor, and somewhat different values of $P$, $M_R$ and $\Gamma_R$ are present in the matrix element calculation than in phase space parameterization, event generation will suffer from low efficiency\footnote{ Number of accepted events divided by number of generated events.}.
 Large number of over-weighted events relative to the sample size and big uncertainty on partial width are signs that features of matrix element and phase space generation do not adequately correspond to each other.

 Whenever a change of variable is performed, the Jacobian of a such change enters into the phase space formula.
 In our case we have multiple channels in presampler, which with necessitates multiple change of variables.
 This can be taken into account by introducing harmonically averaged Jacobian $(J_{total})$ from $n$ different channels in the presampler: